MerginMaps/mobile/INSTALL.md

    mm1/
      build/
      vcpkg/
      mobile/
    ```

    This is command line to setup build system.
-As part of the cmake configure step it will compile all the deps (Qt, GDAL, QGIS), so it
-   can take considerable time (e.g. an hour).
-Subsequent runs will be faster as the libraries without change will be taken from local
-   binary vcpkg cache.
+As part of the cmake configure step it will compile all the deps (Qt, GDAL, QGIS), so it can take considerable time (e.g. an hour).
+Subsequent runs will be faster as the libraries without change will be taken from local binary vcpkg cache.

-   Alternatively you can open QtCreator and add cmake defines to the QtCreator Project setup table and configure from QtCreator (recommended for
-   development and debugging)
+   Alternatively you can open QtCreator and add cmake defines to the QtCreator Project setup table and configure from QtCreator (recommended for development and debugging)

    To use USE_MM_SERVER_API_KEY read [Secrets](#Secrets) section.

+   Note: for x64-osx (intel laptops) build use VCPKG_TARGET_TRIPLET instead of arm64-osx (Mx laptops)

    ```
-   export DEPLOYMENT_TARGET=11.0

-   mkdir build
    cd build

+   export PATH=$(brew --prefix flex)/bin:$(brew --prefix bison)/bin:$(brew --prefix gettext)/bin:$PATH;\
+   export PATH=${PWD}/../vcpkg:$PATH;\
+   export DEPLOYMENT_TARGET=11.0;\
+   PATH=/Applications/CMake.app/Contents/bin/:$PATH

    cmake \
       -DCMAKE_BUILD_TYPE=Debug \
       -DVCPKG_TARGET_TRIPLET=arm64-osx \